jopraveen/jopraveen.github.io/_posts/2023-02-14-forest-htb.md

 - Forest name: `htb.local`
 - Computer name: `FOREST`
 - Create **users.txt** with the user names
-- Let's use `GetNPUsers.py` to see available kerberoastable users
+- Let's use `GetNPUsers.py` to see if any user has pre authentication disabled

 ## Initial Foothold